 Downtown to Fairfield: Fairfield Road

-While this long stretch of road goes from downtown all the way to South Oak Bay, it is also one of the nicest streets to see the blossoms and a direct way to get from downtown to Fairfield if you’re heading back to Barkley Manor Executive.
+While this long stretch of road goes from downtown all the way to South Oak Bay, it is also one of the nicest streets to see the blossoms and a direct way to get from downtown Victoria into the heritage neighbourhood of Fairfield.
 The most densely packed blossoms on this long street can be found from Vancouver St. on the edge of downtown to Moss St. You can cycle or walk down Fairfield Rd. to enjoy these gorgeous blossoms and get some exercise and fresh air in one of the prettiest cities in the spring!